kermitt2/grobid/doc/Grobid-batch.md

 <h1>GROBID batch mode</h1>

-For the best performance, benchmarking and for exploiting multithreading, we recommand to use the service mode, see [Use GROBID as a service](Grobid-service.md), and not the batch mode.
+We do **not** recommend to use the batch mode.
+For the best performance, benchmarking and for exploiting multithreading, we recommend to use the service mode, see [Use GROBID as a service](Grobid-service.md), and not the batch mode.
 Clients for GROBID services are provided in [Python](https://github.com/kermitt2/grobid-client-python), [Java](https://github.com/kermitt2/grobid-client-java) and [node.js](https://github.com/kermitt2/grobid-client-node).

+Using the batch mode is only necessary to create pre-annotated training data.
+If you do not need good runtime and just need to casually process some inputs, the batch mode is available for convenience.

 ## Using the batch